akshaymagapu/LSRE-akshay-kumar-magapu/ReleasePlanning/rplog.md

 15. Teacher timetable and meeting #97 <br>
 It provides user to access the timetable of teacher and book an appointment with teacher/lecturer. <br>

+* Lesson Learnt: <br>
+Many requirements with dependencies are linked here as some requirements REQUIRES another requirement to function.
+Also created new feature requirements and new bug solving requirements in this week.
+As new features can be suggested through market trend and what customer wants which will be unique from other market products. <br>

+L4: The requirements can be arrived in market driven development like a bunch of requirements but from these bunch of requirements which are more suitable and market trend are need to be identified and these also need to be valued by customer then only it can be success.

 ## Week 50